sghctoma/writeups/hacktivity2015-avatao/01-reverse4/01-reverse4.md

 a conditional jump is executed depending on the result.

 Earlier I told you that this crackme is probably based on a virtual machine.
-Well, with that information in mind, one can guess, that this function will be the VM's main loop, and the input data is the instructions the VM will execute.
+Well, with that information in mind, one can guess that this function will be the VM's main loop, and the input data is the instructions the VM will execute.
 Based on this hunch, I've named this function *vmloop*, and renamed *input_data* to *bytecode* and *input_size* to *bytecode_length*.
 This is not